wavemaker/docs/learn/app-development/widgets/datalive/form/dynamic-form.md

 ---
 ---

-Dynamic Form is a form that renders the fields and layout based on received Metadata where, Metadata is the data regarding the Form fields.
-In this case, no information about the fields or layout is available and can only be determined with the Metadata.
+Dynamic Form is a form that renders the fields and layout based on received metadata where, metadata is an API that holds data related to the Form fields.
+In this case, no information about the fields or layout is available and can only be determined with the metadata.
 Dynamic forms are most appropriate when the metadata changes frequently based on business models and are driven by another user role.
 For example, a Business Analyst can determine the fields in a form for targeted customer.

+Following are the differences described to understand which type of Form is appropriate to use

 |   Form   |   Dynamic Form   |
 |--------|----------|